 - Describe your arrangements for online tutoring.

-I use Skype or Google Hangouts to tutor online.
-I find Skype coupled with 'Whiteboard Notepad' particularly effective as the whiteboards can be easily saved and shared with tutees.
+I use Google Hangouts to tutor online.
+I find Google Hangouts coupled with 'Whiteboard Notepad' particularly effective as the whiteboards can be easily saved and shared with tutees.
 If for any reason there is a technical problem with the internet, the fee will be pro rata for the time online.
 Payment is made into my bank account or PayPal account within one day of the lesson.

 - Do you have a personal message for students?